Anouck96/ReproGen22/README.md

 ## License
-The parts that are our code fall under a MIT license.
+The parts that are our code fall under a MIT license (outlier code, parts of the automatic code and parts of the statistics).
 Parts that are adopted from others fall under their respective licenses.
+All the stimuli and parts of the code are taken from https://github.com/sashank06/INLG_eval.